filo8989/Digital-Image-Analysis/README.md

-# Vessel Analysis
+# Spatial Vessel Analysis

 ## Overview
 The following pipeline offers a robust, reproducible, and scalable solution for extracting vessel-related features from histological images.
 Accurate vascular network segmentation provides key insights into vascular conformation and remodeling.
+Additionally, this pipeline also correlates vascular structures with drug distribution.
 While particularly relevant in oncology for characterizing the tumor microenvironment, it may also be applied to other diseases where vascular alterations are of paramount importance, including those involving inflammation, fibrosis, and microvascular dysfunction.
-By enhancing our understanding of vascular-mediated disease progression and treatment response, this approach supports both research and clinical decision-making.
+By enhancing our understanding of vascular-mediated disease progression and treatment delivery, this approach supports both research and clinical decision-making.

 ## Objectives
 - **Quantitative Analysis**: Extracts precise vessel morphology and spatial distribution metrics.